 Genetic information does not include information about the sex or age of any individual.

-The Pregnancy Discrimination act amended Title VII of the Civil Rights Act of 1964 to include pregnancy discrimination.
+The Pregnancy Discrimination Act amended Title VII of the Civil Rights Act of 1964 to include a prohibition against pregnancy discrimination.
 Courts have also interpreted the Florida Civil Rights Act as prohibiting pregnancy discrimination.

 Pregnancy discrimination involves treating a woman (an applicant or employee) unfavorably because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.
 If the woman has a medical condition related to pregnancy or childbirth, the employer or other covered entity must treat her the same as any other temporarily disabled employee.
 If an employer provides personal leave for other reasons, then the employer must grant personal leave for care of a new child.
 The employer also cannot harass a woman based upon her pregnancy.